Mordkhe Schaechter

 Itsye Mordkhe Schaechter (איציע מרדכי שעכטער; December 1, 1927 – February 15, 2007) was a leading Yiddish linguist, writer, and educator who spent a lifetime studying, standardizing and teaching the language.

 Schaechter, whose passion for Yiddish dated to his boyhood in Romania, dedicated his life to reclaiming Yiddish as a living language for the descendants of its first speakers, the Ashkenazic Jewry of central and eastern Europe.
 He was also the third editor of Afn Shvel (1957–2004), a Yiddish magazine.

 In Europe

 He was born Itsye Mordkhe Schaechter in the then-Romanian town of Tshernovits (in Yiddish; known in German as Czernowitz, in Romanian as Cernăuţi, and in Ukrainian as Chernivtsi).
-His father was a businessman.
-Schaechter became fascinated with Yiddish as a student, and he decided to study linguistics at the University of Bucharest.
+He became fascinated with Yiddish as a student, and he decided to study linguistics at the University of Bucharest.
 He earned his doctorate in Linguistics at the University of Vienna in 1951.

 From 1947 to 1951, Schaechter lived in the Arzbergerstrasse Displaced persons (DP) camp in Vienna.
 During this period he worked for the YIVO Institute for Jewish Research, as a zamler, or collector, for the YIVO Archives.